kapteyn-astro/kapteyn/SPHINX/wcstutorial.rst

 If such a position is given in another system (e.g. galactic instead of equatorial), then you have to transform the position to the other sky- and/or reference system.
 Sometimes you might find a so called *alternate* header in the header information of a FITS file.
-In an alternate header the WCS related keywords end on a character (e.g. CRVAL1A).
+In an alternate header the WCS related keywords end on a letter A-Z (e.g. CRVAL1A).

 Usually these alternate headers describe a world coordinate system for another